Why NRT is a Better Alternative to Quit Smoking than Vaping15 Feb 2019

-E-cigarettes are used by smokers as an alternate to smoking so as to reduce the ill-effects of cigarettes.
+E-cigarettes are used by smokers as an alternative to smoking so as to reduce the ill-effects of cigarettes.
 These e-cigarettes release a vapor by heating liquid chemicals, either glycerol or propylene glycol, nicotine and even food-grade flavorings.
-The absence of actual burning of tobacco was the main reason for endorsing vaping as a better alternative to tobacco cigarettes.
+The absence of an actual burning of tobacco was the main reason for endorsing vaping as a better alternative to tobacco cigarettes.

 2. But are they a boon or doom?
 Health risks of e-cigarettes

 But recent studies published in reputed medical journals have shown that vaping has detrimental health effects as bad as smoking an actual cigarette.
-The liquids used in e-cigarettes are not regulated and the nicotine levels in these liquids differ from what is mentioned in the label1.
+The liquids used in e-cigarettes are not regulated and the nicotine levels in these liquids differ from what is mentioned in label1.
 The biggest selling point of e-cigarette vaping was that it does not contain carcinogenic or toxic material as it is devoid of carbon monoxide and tar.
 But studies have found that the liquid chemicals and flavorings used in e-cigarettes cause harmful lung inflammations and even vaping for a short period may have serious adverse health effects.

 Recent research findings suggest that vaping causes considerable harm not just to the respiratory system but may also be a prime contributor to lung cancer.
-In addition, vaping can also negatively affect cardiovascular system and lead to serious diseases including heart attacks.
+In addition, vaping can also negatively affect the cardiovascular system and lead to serious diseases including heart attacks.

 In fact, as a large number of teenagers and even non-smokers/ex-smokers have become hooked to vaping in the US, the USFDA has identified e-cigarettes as the single most high-risk substance and is seriously considering banning e-cigarettes totally.
-The Indian Government has in fact banned the sale of e-cigarettes in India.
+The Indian Government has, in fact, banned the sale of e-cigarettes in India.

 3. What are NRTs or Nicotine Replacement Therapy products?

 4. What is a nicotine chewing gum?

 One of the more commonly used NRT is the nicotine chewing gum.
-It provides the user with a much smaller amount of nicotine as compared to cigarettes and are devoid of harmful chemicals, gases and tar found in a cigarette.
+It provides the user with a much smaller amount of nicotine as compared to cigarettes and is devoid of harmful chemicals, gases and tar found in a cigarette.
 As the nicotine chewing gum allows the users’ body to adjust gradually to having less nicotine in the system, it is a medically proven method of steadily helping the user to quit smoking.